-It all started when my mom and my aunt took a sign language class together way before I was even a thought.
-Now, my mom had originally been told that she would never have kids, but God had a plan that neither the doctors nor my mom knew about and, needless to say, I am here and I have siblings.
-The doctors told my mom that he never should have been born and promised her she would never have any more children.
+Long ago on a dark and stormy night . . . just kidding.
+It was probably a rainy day in California when my mom and my aunt took their seats in their first American Sign Language class together.
+This was way before I was even a thought, especially since my mom had been told that she would never have kids.
+Fortunately, God had a plan that neither the doctors nor my mom knew about and, needless to say, I am here and I have siblings.
+The doctors told my mom that my oldest sibling never should have been born and promised her she would never have any more children.
 Ten years later, much to her surprise, but not God’s, she had me.
 I was born premature and had a lot of medical problems.
 I was on a heart monitor for a very long time and alarms and CPR were part of the daily routine.
-No one ever thought that I would live, but my mom continued to pray and she knew that God had a plan for my life since He had allowed me to be born and live.
+No one ever thought that I would live, but my mom continued to pray and she knew that God had a plan for my life since He had allowed me to be born and kept me alive.

 My mom is a Christian who learned about Jesus from my great-grandmother.
+I am so looking forward to meeting her in Heaven.
 Growing up, my mom taught me about Jesus and how much He loved me and that He had a plan for my life.
 When I was about four, I prayed with my mom and accepted Jesus in my heart.
 I wanted to be Jesus’ friend because He was the love of my life and because He had given everything for me.
 When I was six, again, God worked out His plan, and my best friend was born.
 Though we were years apart, we were inseparable and I taught him everything I knew.

 In third grade, my mom taught me my first official sign language class (I was homeschooled, thank You, Jesus!).
-In the class, I learned how to fingerspell and various signs that she knew.
+In the class, I learned how to fingerspell and learned all of the signs that she knew.
 It wasn’t a lot, but it got me interested.
 Growing up, I helped out in the Children’s Ministry at my church, usually in whatever class my brother was in.
 I loved leading the songs that had motions and making up motions for the ones that didn’t.

 Now those who know me are shocked and in disbelief when I tell them this, but I was a horrible child.
 My mom often wondered how I would ever grow up to be someone anyone would want to be around.
 When I surrendered my life to Christ, He changed me.
-My mom describes it as becoming sweet.
+My mom describes it by saying “Courtney became sweet”.
 She said that everyone noticed a huge difference in me.

 When I was fifteen, I took a sign language class taught by a woman whose husband is Deaf.
 I learned a lot of vocabulary during the class, but not how to hold a conversation.
 At the end of the class, she taught “Shout to the Lord” in sign language.
 After that, I started signing the words I knew during worship at church.